LorenzoTomaz/Clue-Chaser/README.md

 # NOTE $$

 If possible, please use your own openai personal api key to query the models.
 If you never used gpt3 or you just wanna have a quick look, use with caution the `API_KEY` informed in this document.
-CRACK THE CASE, NOT MY CREDIT CARD :joy: <3
+CRACK THE CASE, NOT MY CREDIT CARD :joy: :heart: